TheJacksonLaboratory/ezomero/README.md

 # Installation

 Just `pip install ezomero` and you should be good to go!
-The repo contains a `requirements.txt` file with the specific package versions we test `ezomero` with, but any Python>=3.8 and latest `omero-py` and `numpy` _should_ work -  note that this package is in active development!
+The repo contains the specific package versions we test `ezomero` with in `setup.py`, but any Python>=3.8 and latest `omero-py` and `numpy` _should_ work -  note that this package is in active development!

+If you want to use `get_table` and `post_table` to/from Pandas dataframes, you need to install `ezomero[tables]` - that install an optional `pandas` dependency.
+Installing ezomero without this will default `get_table` and `post_table` to use lists of row lists as their default.

 # Usage